Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

                 - 6: sushi, place, roll, rolls, great, fresh, ayce, service, best, fish
                 - 7: chicken, fried, good, food, rice, place, delicious, great, ordered, amazing
         - We then tried different k, because:
-            - Using eight clusters (default setting in kmeans), I found that several clusters are kind of similar to each other, such as in Cluster 0 and 7 might signify fast food restaurants.
+            - Using eight clusters (default setting in kmeans), I found that several clusters were kind of similar to each other, such as in Cluster 0 and 7 might signified fast food restaurants.
-            - The rest of clusters have some significant meanings such as in Cluster 6, it mainly tell about Japanese restaurants.
+            - The rest of clusters had some significant meanings such as in Cluster 6, it mainly told about Japanese restaurants.
-    - **Cluster reviews with KMeans, k = 5**
+    - **Clustered reviews with KMeans, k = 5**
-        - Inspect the centroids
+        - Inspected the centroids
             - top 10 features for each cluster:
                 - 0: good,food,really,place,service,great,nice,love,chicken,time
                 - 1: place,food,best,vegas,delicious,amazing,time,love,ve,just